John Rhyder

 .

-Mila is a level 3 tracker certified in the Cybertracker system, achieving an impressive 98,5% in recognition and interpretation of track and sign, and a level 3 in the art of trailing animals.
-She organises tracking and trailing courses to different locations across Europe with John Rhyder and is assisting on the long-term Wildlife Identification & Tracking course at Woodcraft School plus various other tracking programmes.
+Mila is a wildlife tracker certified in the Cybertracker system, achieving an impressive 100% in recognition and interpretation of track and sign, professional level, and a level 3 in the art of trailing animals.
+She organises tracking and trailing courses to different locations across Europe with John Rhyder.

 Mila has always had a strong interest in animals and has followed this interest into a varied and fascinating career path: she has been a horse rider, a dog musher, an animal activist running her own NGOs, studied Marine Biology in Poland, Arctic Biology in Svalbard, researched grey seal behaviour in Sweden.
 She also took part in a successful grey seal reintroduction project in the Southern Baltic and worked in animal hospitals.
 Since becoming a mother, she settled in England, became a yoga teacher for few years, after which she went into nature connection studies, where she discovered the art of tracking.
 Mila finds tracking as great way to connect to nature and the living world, and the best way of learning directly from wildlife.
 She has passed her love of tracking animals to her entire family who are now also hooked!